petsc/petsc/doc/install/install.rst

 ==============================================

 For iOS see ``$PETSC_DIR/systems/Apple/iOS/bin/makeall``.
-A thorough discussion of the installation procedure is given `here
+A thorough discussion of the installation procedure is given in `Comparison of Migration Techniques for High-Performance Code to Android and iOS
 <https://www.researchgate.net/publication/308973080_Comparison_of_Migration_Techniques_for_High-Performance_Code_to_Android_and_iOS>`__.

 For Android, you must have your standalone bin folder in the path, so that the compilers are visible.

-Check ``config/examples/arch-arm64-opt.py`` for iOS and ``config/examples/arch-armv7-opt.py`` for example usage.
+The installation process has not been tested for iOS or Android in several years.

 .. _MPICH: https://www.mpich.org/
 .. _BLAS/LAPACK: https://www.netlib.org/lapack/lug/node11.html